Event Phone: 01309 690450

-Wild things! started Blue Gym in 2014 in response to the growing problem of invasive non-native plants in Moray.
+Wild things! started our Habitat Restoration Project in 2014 in response to the growing problem of invasive non-native plants in Moray.

 Over the last few years it has become apparent that plants such as giant hogweed, Japanese knotweed and Himalayan balsam are spreading at an alarming rate; reducing space and nutrients available to our native plants.
 We work with volunteers to control the invasive plants, whilst offering people opportunities to build upon their skills and experience and increase their employability.

-Through our Blue Gym project, Wild things! aims to:
+Through our Habitat Restoration Project, Wild things! aims to:

 - Help our native flowers to regenerate by controlling invasive plants